Insmire/Pewlett_Hackard_Analysis/README.md

 - A total of 7 titles which sum up to 72,458 total employees are reaching retirement age.
 This implies that an average of approximately 10,351 vacancies per title will need to be filled.

-- Only 1,549 employees are considered to be eligible for the mentorship program therefore unless one mentor is assigned to multiple new hires, the number is insufficient even for only mentoring Senior Engineers positions.
+- Only 1,549 employees are considered eligible for the mentorship program therefore unless one mentor is assigned to multiple new hires, the number is insufficient even for only mentoring Senior Engineers positions.

 Through further querying, one may also notice:
 - No manager is considered eligible for mentorship even if two manager vacancies are anticipated to appear.